Quasaur/thoughts/content/TOPICS/topic-HISTORY.md

 ---
 # topic: HISTORY
 ## Description
-an account of important events in the order in which they happened
+An account of important events in the order in which they happened

 ## Sub-Topics
 [[topic-APOCALYPSE]]